-Whether you’re running a small business or just sending more than the average amount of letters, it’s worth keeping up to date on the cost of standard postage Australia-wide.
+Whether you’re running a small business or just sending more than the average amount of letters, it’s worth keeping up to date on the current Australia Post letter costs and postage rates for 2025.
 The difference between one letter option and another might not seem like much at the time, but the more frequently you send letters, the faster postal service costs add up.

 As Australia’s national postal service, Australia Post provides access to the biggest postage network across Australia, with post offices located everywhere, from major cities to rural towns.
 It’s easy to see why many individuals and businesses alike rely on Australia Post for their postage needs.